Hicks homers twice, Yanks beat Rays 3-2 to move over .500

 Dellin Betances pitched out of trouble in the eighth after Jesus Sucre walked and took third on Corey Dickerson's single.
 Betances froze Kevin Kiermaier and Evan Longoria with sliders for called third strikes, then picked up Brad Miller's slow roller to the right side and tagged him just before first base.

-Aroldis Chapman allowed Logan Morrison's one-out single in the ninth, then threw a called third strike past Daniel Robertson and retired Peter Bourjos on a flyout.
+Aroldis Chapman reached 100 mph on nine of 20 pitches in the ninth, when he allowed Logan Morrison's one-out single, threw a called third strike past Daniel Robertson and retired Peter Bourjos on a flyout.

 Tampa Bay batters struck out 15 times as the Rays dropped to 5-5.

-Sucre's two-out RBI single tied the score in the second and Bourjos homered in the fifth, two innings after Bourjos entered because of Mallex Smith's tight right hamstring.
-Bourjos' homer was his first for the Rays.
+Sucre's two-out RBI single tied the score in the second and Bourjos homered in the fifth, two innings after he entered because of Mallex Smith's tight right hamstring.

-Andriese started 22 of 25 batters with strikes, allowing one run and six hits in six innings.
+When the sweep was over, Rays manager Kevin Cash expressed confidence in Cedeno and his team.

-Starlin Castro stranded the bases loaded when he struck out ending the third, and Torreyes hit an inning-ending flyout in the fourth, leaving runners at second and third.
+''He's just in one of those little funks right now,'' he said. ''He'll work through it.''

 ON FIRE